Aarush2k1/Grocery-App/README.md

 # Grocery App UI

-Flutter Grocery App, with user and store vendor ui.
+Flutter Grocery App, with user and store vendor screens.

-functionality: add to cart
+Sign in with google and add to cart.

 # UI screenshots
 <div>